Customer Profiles, Personas and Buyer’s Journeys: What to Know and How to Build Them

 What Problems Can You Solve for Them?

-Some purchases happen because people see something very shiny and have to have it.
+Some purchases happen simply because someone sees something shiny and new.
 Most purchases, however, happen because a customer has a problem.
 With persona-based marketing, you show your customers that your products and services are the solutions to their problems.

-After you’ve identified your target buyer’s characteristics, ask yourself what problems they have that you can solve.
+After you’ve identified your target buyer’s characteristics, ask yourself what problems of theirs you can solve.

 • What are their day-to-day frustrations?